difference between male plants and female plants

 male-plants-pollen-sacs

 The pre-flowers found on male plant parts are called staminate.
-These staminate finally grows into the pollen sacs that houses its genetic material.
-It is best to cull or ID the males before they arrive at this stage of their development.
+This staminate finally grows into the pollen sacs that house its genetic material.
+It is best to call or ID the males before they arrive at this stage of their development.

 The anatomy of female plants varies from that of the males even at the very early stage.
-Their preflowers have an ovate shape, appear pear-like, and have a long and slim tip.
+Their preflowers have an ovate shape, appear pear-like, and have long and slim tips.
 This structure is called the calyx.

 female-plants-pistils